joaoccardoso/paser-lang/README.md

 - Supports operator precedence: `NOT` > `AND` > `XOR` > `OR` > `IMPLICATION` > `BICONDITIONAL`
 - Includes an interactive REPL for logic expressions
 - Can run logic files directly from the command line
+- Supports parsing and evaluation of multiple statements/identifiers in sequence (see `parse_all`)
+- Tracks line and column for tokens and parser errors for better diagnostics

 ## Requirements